The Importance of Water Quality in Spa Pools

 What is the ideal pH range for spa pool water?

-The pH should be maintained between 7.0 and 7.6 to ensure the disinfectant works effectively [18].
+The pH level must stay between 7.0 and 7.6 to activate the disinfectant properly [18].